 Role of the Environment Agency

-Our engineering team is consulted on all major planning applications and comments on the proposals and their likely effectiveness in managing flood risk both on and off site.
+The Lead Local Flood Authority (Lancashire County Council) is consulted on all major planning applications and comments on the proposals and their likely effectiveness in managing flood risk both on and off site.
 It is crucial that development does not have negative impacts on flood risk in the Lancaster district.

 The Environment Agency provides guidance on flood risk assessment for planning applications.